harshjoeyit/ExpendiShare/README.md

-# Avishkar 2019 - Annual Techfeast of MNNIT ALLAHABAD
+# ExpendiShare
-# Event Name - Webster
+Avishkar 2019 - Annual Techfeast of MNNIT ALLAHABAD Event Name - Webster
-# Project Name - ExpendiShare
+Project Name - ExpendiShare

 # Project Description -
 This website will help you manage your expenses between friends.
 So, you don't need to worry about it while you are on vacation or small outing.